When do you have to submit evidence of trademark use?

 What if the mark has been used on only some of the goods/services?

-If you expect to use the mark on the non-used items in the short term, you can request a six month extension of time and postpone the Statement of Use altogether until you’ve made comprehensive use of the mark on all the goods/services that you wish to keep in the application.
+If you expect to use the mark on the non-used items in the short term, you can request a six month extension of time and postpone the Statement of Use altogether.
+That way, you can wait until comprehensive use of the mark has been made on all the goods/services before filing the Statement of Use.

 How many extension requests may be filed?